How to Grow Great Cucumbers in Alberta

 Are Cucumbers a Fruit or a Vegetable?

-Let’s get this out of the way.
-Whether cucumbers are a fruit or a vegetable is confusing to most of us.
-Here’s the scoop on cucumber classification:
+Whether cucumbers are a fruit or a vegetable is confusing to most of us, so here’s the scoop on cucumber classification:

-Cucumbers are a member of the gourd family.
-Botanically, cucumbers are a fruit because they develop from a flower and seeds develop in the resulting fruit.
+Being a member of the gourd family, botanically, cucumbers are a fruit because they develop from a flower and seeds develop in the resulting fruit.

 But why do we think cucumbers are vegetables?

-I think the confusion comes from this: Because cucumbers aren’t sweet like most fruits such as berries or bananas, and because we tend to use them in more of a savoury sense such as cucumber sandwiches or Greek salad, we often think of cucumbers as a veggie.
+I think the confusion comes from the fact that cucumbers aren’t sweet like most fruits such as berries or bananas, and because we tend to use them in more of a savoury sense such as cucumber sandwiches or Greek salad, we often think of cucumbers as a veggie.

-Cucumbers are divided into slicing or pickling cucumbers.
+Cucumbers are divided into 2 basic categories: slicing or pickling cucumbers.

 • Pickling cucumbers are small and up to about 10 cm (4″) in length and are used mostly for dill pickles.
 They are also eaten raw.

 • Slicing cucumbers are longer, 15cm (6″) and longer.
-Slicing cucumbers are most often sliced, eaten raw, and used in most cooking.
+Slicing cucumbers are most often chopped, sliced, or cut in some way to be eaten raw, and used in most cooking.
 They are also pickled, like in sweeter bread & butter types.

 How to Start a Cucumber Seed

 Start cucumber seeds indoors 3 weeks before you plan to transition them outdoors.
-The middle of June is usually a safe bet for avoiding frost in the Edmonton area, so seed them indoors by the middle of May.
+The middle of June is usually a safe bet for planting outdoors and avoiding overnight frost in central Alberta, so seed them indoors by the middle of May.

 Cucumbers are great candidates for growing in the warmth of a greenhouse.
 If you have a small greenhouse, that is an ideal spot to grow them.